redhat-italy/hacep/README.md

 Build instructions
 ==================

-To build the code you just need Maven.
+To build the HACEP core code you just need Maven.
 Default builds code using the Red Hat supported repositories.

 ```shell
 mvn clean install
 ```

-Alternatively, you can build code using community repository: simply add the "community" profile to the Maven command
+Alternatively, you can build the core using community repository: simply add the "community" profile to the Maven command

 ```shell
 mvn clean install -P community